igrishaev/CV/README.md

 Core.async.

 Exoscale has plenty of internal stuff which I contributed to.
-One of them is a web framework built on top of Open-API spec and data schemas.
+One of them is a web framework named Blueprint built on top of Open-API spec and data schemas.

-I made an app to upload vast files (+100Gb) to our infrastructure.
+I made an app to transfer vast files (+100Gb) into our infrastructure.

 I integrated the web SSH terminal to the admin page (noVNC, JavaScript, Clojure on backend).